moingshaikh/100-days-of-code/log.md

 ### Day 57: 27 February, 2021

 **Today's Progress**: In addition to the Practical Python Programming course, also took a short, introductory and interactive tutorial on Ruby on the official Ruby website.

+### Day 58: 28 February, 2021

+**Today's Progress**: Continued interactive course on Ruby with an in-depth and hands-on tutorial on the official Ruby website.